 Low-code platforms for API-driven Development –

 It is necessary to list the right use cases for the APIs, based on your technology feasibility (back-end readiness, for example) and your business requirement before choosing a low-code platform.
-A good low-code platform enables both the API publishing and consumption and have solid collaboration with API Management platform as well.
+A good low-code platform enables both API publishing and consumption and has solid collaboration with the API Management platform as well.
 The following benefits can contribute a lot to business value:

-Ease of design, testing and sharing in APIs – In a connected app world, it is imperative that your own app should have easy ways to create, design and share APIs.
-Inbuilt tools that can design your APIs (for eg, configure path parameters vs query parameters) with ease, test them (through an integrated testing sandbox), and then publish (private, public access) them are important features in any modern low-code platforms.
-There should also be easy integration to publish these APIs into the enterprise API management platform, so that its instantly available to the API consumers within an enterprise.
+Ease of design, testing, and sharing in APIs – In a connected app world, it is imperative that your own app should have easy ways to create, design, and share APIs.
+Inbuilt tools that can design your APIs (for eg, configure path parameters vs query parameters) with ease, test them (through an integrated testing sandbox), and then publish (private, public access) are important features in any modern low-code platforms.
+There should also be easy integration to publish these APIs into the enterprise API management platform so that it’s instantly available to the API consumers within an enterprise.

 Get up, close and personal with APIs

 With the proliferation of smart devices, we are heading towards a digital world where everything is connected through APIs.
 APIs have moved out of the technology bucket and have dived into the bigger picture of business strategy for enterprises.
 By choosing the right platform, organizations can unlock the true potential of APIs and accelerate their pathway to digital transformation.